GoetschiM/TradingAgents-LLM/README.md

-TELEGRAM_CHAT_ID=your-chat-id          # optional, chat to send logs to TRADINGAGENTS_RESULTS_DIR=./results    # where results will be stored TELEGRAM_ENABLED=false                 # set true to send Telegram updates
+TELEGRAM_CHAT_ID=your-chat-id          # optional, chat to send logs to TRADINGAGENTS_RESULTS_DIR=./results    # where results will be stored TELEGRAM_ENABLED=false                 # set true to send Telegram updates TRADINGAGENTS_LANGUAGE=en              # default response language
 ```

+Set `TRADINGAGENTS_LANGUAGE` to your preferred language code (e.g. `de`) to
+receive all agent responses in that language.

 Alternatively you can export these variables in your shell before running the
 program.